 Retaliation is defined as any materially adverse action taken against an individual because of their participation in a protected activity such as alleging harassment or discrimination, supporting a party bringing an allegation, or for assisting in providing information relevant to a claim of harassment or discrimination.
 Retaliatory actions include, but are not limited to, threats or actual violence against the person or their property, adverse educational or employment consequences, ridicule, intimidation, bullying or ostracism.
 Retaliation is a serious violation of College policy and will be treated as another possible instance of harassment or discrimination that is investigated, with violations resulting in additional sanctions.
-Acts of alleged retaliation should be reported immediately to the Title IX/504 Coordinator and will be promptly addressed.
-The Title IX/504 Coordinator or the Assistant Vice President of Human Resources is prepared to take appropriate steps to protect individuals who fear that they may be subjected to retaliation.
+Acts of alleged retaliation should be reported immediately to the Assistant Vice President for Equity, Diversity and Inclusion and will be promptly addressed.
+The Assistant Vice President for Equity, Diversity and Inclusion is prepared to take appropriate steps to protect individuals who fear that they may be subjected to retaliation.